dishmint/LexicalCases/README.md

 ## Usage

 [LexicalCases](https://dishmint.github.io/LexicalCases/LexicalCases.html) takes a string as its first argument, and a lexical pattern as its second argument.
+A [LexicalSummary](https://dishmint.github.io/LexicalCases/LexicalSummary.html) object is returned with properties to access and manipulate the results.

 ```Mathematica
 LexicalPattern["This is a cool string", LexicalPattern["This is a ", TextType["Adjective"], " string"]]